-- Recognize that the U.S. is globally unique and has the potential to chart an energy and resource future that benefits the entire nation, not just some regions. - Ensure access to domestic production and overseas markets so that energy, minerals and technologies are developed here and also marketed around the world. - Prioritize technology and innovation to ensure manufacturers have access to reliable and affordable energy while the grid evolves, air quality improves and greenhouse gases are reduced.
+- Recognize that the U.S. is globally unique and has the potential to chart an energy and resource future that benefits the entire nation, not just some regions. - Ensure access to domestic production and overseas markets so that energy, minerals, natural resources and technologies are developed here and also marketed around the world. - Prioritize technology and innovation to ensure manufacturers have access to reliable and affordable energy while the grid evolves, air quality improves and greenhouse gases are reduced. - Provide long-term certainty to manufacturers to mitigate market volatility across all energy sources.

-- Remove regulatory barriers that slow access to the rich diversity of domestic energy, minerals and other natural resources to strengthen the energy advantage of manufacturers in the U.S. - Repair the broken permitting process for energy and resources projects to minimize delays and reduce litigation. - Provide access to federal lands for responsible mineral and energy exploration and efficient electric transmission and storage.

-- Support measures to enhance the domestic deployment of energy-efficient technologies in the public and private sectors and support their deployment globally. - Expedite the legal and regulatory processes for exporting energy technologies and promoting trade in energy and environmental goods. - Provide for a reliable, modern electric grid that ensures manufacturers can access energy when they need it, even as policies and markets change.
+- Remove regulatory barriers that slow access to the rich diversity of domestic energy, minerals and other natural resources to strengthen the energy advantage of manufacturers in the U.S. - Repair the broken permitting process for energy and resources projects to minimize delays and reduce litigation. - Promote access to federal lands for responsible mineral and energy exploration and efficient electric transmission and storage. - Support measures to enhance the domestic deployment of energy-efficient technologies in the public and private sectors and support their deployment globally. - Expedite the legal and regulatory processes for exporting energy technologies and promoting trade in energy and environmental goods. - Provide for a reliable, modern electric grid that ensures manufacturers can access reliable, affordable energy when they need it, even as policies and markets change. - Support domestic critical mineral extraction, processing and global supply chain diversification that advances opportunities for new nearshore and onshore operations. - Expand the useful lifecycle of critical mineral components with federal programs and funds that bring the best technologies to the market and facilitate sustainable processing and recycling methods.